 Will those concerned please notify Trio of any changes to the above regular fixtures.

 Sunday 22nd.
 June:

 12.15pm: R.N.L.I.
-Lifeboat Sunday, Annual Band will once again be playing and Father Michael Bartlett will conduct the service.
+Lifeboat Sunday.
+Annual Lifeboat Service on the Platt.
+The St. Breward Band will once again be playing and Father Michael Bartlett will conduct the service.

 Thursday 26th.
 June: